Remember to cite LawCareers.Net on your application form if you apply to Withers LLP.

 If you do well at interview and in the assessments, you’ll be invited back to the second stage of the process.

-There will then be a group exercise, and psychometric assessment.
+There will also be a psychometric assessment.
 If you can speak a foreign language fluently, we might also get you to talk to someone at the firm who speaks that language as languages are so useful for our clients.

 How to applywww.withersworldwide.com